 Practicum experiences are field-based learning opportunities that focus on observation, application, and reflection.
-Practicum experiences require the COE learner to spend a prescribed amount of time in real-life classroom settings in order to demonstrate competency with predetermined activities that are aligned to professional standards in the field of education.
-Learners in any course requiring practicum hours are required to have fingerprint clearance on file with their Teacher Education Specialist.
-Click link to view COE Practicum Requirements
+Practicum experiences require the teacher candidate to spend a prescribed amount of time in real-life classroom settings in order to demonstrate competency with predetermined activities that are aligned to professional standards in the field of education.
+Teacher candidates in any course requiring practicum hours are required to have fingerprint clearance on file with their Teacher Education Specialist.
+Click link to view COE Practicum Requirements.